Idrinth/roleplay-ai/README.md

 Everything is open source, but the project is also hosted at [roleplay-ai.bjoern-buettner.me](https://roleplay-ai.bjoern-buettner.me) and the AI is available at [huggingface.co/Idrinth/gamemasterai](https://huggingface.co/Idrinth/gamemasterai).

+If you feel like helping or have questions, you can find us on my [Discord](https://discord.gg/idrinth) or in the issues.

 We are always looking for contributors:

 ## Devs